Overview

 If you have “Lead Time Overrides Cutoff Time” set to “No”, lead time set to 1 day and cutoff time set to 2 PM, ShipperHQ will assume that orders placed before 2 PM will ship on the next business day and orders placed after 2 PM will ship in 2 business days.

-(Note that the time here is specified in the timezone set under the Global Settings tab in your Account Settings.)
+Please Note: The time referenced here is specified in the timezone set under the Global Account Settings tab in your ShipperHQ Account.

 Blackout Production Days & Dates